Affordable Housing Developments

 -

-Wallaceburg Affordable Housing Development
+199 Westcourt Boulevard, Wallaceburg Affordable Housing Development

-Across the street from the Municipality of Chatham-Kent-owned Westcourt Villa Housing property, there is a vacant piece of Municipality of Chatham-Kent-owned land that would be an ideal location for a large affordable/market rent mixed housing development.
+Across the street from the Municipality of Chatham-Kent-owned existing Westcourt Villa Housing property, there is a vacant piece of Municipality of Chatham-Kent-owned land that would be an ideal location for a large affordable/market rent mixed housing development.

-This concept has the advantage of allowing older families and baby boomers to age in place as unit size needs change when children leave and adults move into a senior cohort.
+This concept has the advantage of allowing older families and "baby boomers" to age in place as unit size needs change when children leave and adults move into a senior cohort.
 This also provides a wide range of social and health benefits through intergenerational interaction and assistance.
 This development allows Chatham-Kent to develop a project that will be a benefit for all cohorts on the Centralized Waitlist.

 Who's Listening